Benefits for Minnesota State Colleges and Universities Administrators

 Unlike the HRA, the HCSP account is owned by the employee, who can direct the investment of his/her account into any of the State Board of Investment (SBI) funds.
 The HCSP cannot be used to reimburse for medical/dental expenses while a participant is actively employed.
 Instead, the HCSP fund is used to pay for these expenses (or for insurance premium expenses) upon separation from State service.

 There are other optional insurance coverages available for purchase.
-More information is available at: http://www.mmb.state.mn.us/insurance-a-wellness.
+More information is available here.

 Retirement Plan Options

-Minnesota State College and University administrators are eligible to participate in a Defined Contribution Retirement (DCR) plan.
+Minnesota State College and University administrators are eligible to participate in either a Defined Contribution (DC) retirement plan or Defined Benefit (DB) retirement plan.

-Administrators with no prior State of Minnesota service will participate in the Minnesota State Colleges and Universities Individual Retirement Account Plan (IRAP).
+Administrators with no prior State of Minnesota service will default into the Minnesota State Colleges and Universities Individual Retirement Account Plan (IRAP).
 The employer contribution to IRAP is 6.0 percent.
 The employee contribution to IRAP is 4.5 percent.
+IRAP is managed by TIAA-CREF and allows for employees to self-select investment options.

 Under either plan, contributions and investment earnings are tax sheltered.
 This means contributions are made with pre-tax dollars and income taxes are not payable on these amounts until they are withdrawn at retirement or separation from state service.